Secure your FTPS server with Let's Encrypt

 While Let's Encrypt was created for HTTPS websites, you can use the same certificate signed by Let's Encrypt's Certificate Authority for FTPS communication.

-You can use Let's Encrypt for both Explicit FTPS and Implicit FTPS.
+You can use Let's Encrypt for any secure FTP protocol, be it Explicit FTPS or Implicit FTPS.
 The certificates can be used over both SSL and TLS, including TLS 1.2.

 You still need to have port 80 opened or forwarded to SFTPPlus for the automated certificate generation and renewal.